 Emotional Support Animal Laws

-So it’s not surprising that many of us now rely on emotional support animals (ESAs) for our mental health needs.
+So it’s not surprising that many of us now rely on emotional support animals (ESA) for our mental health needs.
 One of the challenges ESA owners face is misinformation about ESAs.
 Below is a summary of emotional support animal laws to better understand your rights.

-Difference Between an Emotional Support Animal and a Service Dog
+Overview: Emotional Support Animal vs Service Dog

-Emotional support animals do not have the same legal rights as service dogs.
-As mentioned before, service dogs are protected by the ADA.
+Not quite service animals: Emotional support animals do not have the same legal rights as service dogs.
+As mentioned, service dogs are protected by the Americans with Disabilities Act (ADA).
 The broad public access rights for assistance animals under the ADA only extend to service dogs that are individually trained to perform tasks to benefit an individual with a disability.

 Due to this distinction, your emotional support animal is not protected by the ADA.
-Service dogs are allowed access to all public places such as stores, movie theaters, hospitals, and restaurants.
+Service dogs are allowed access to all public places, such as stores, movie theaters, hospitals, and restaurants.
 On the other hand, emotional support animals are allowed access only to residences (including buildings with no-pet policies) and on select airlines.

-What Laws Protect Emotional Support Animals?
+What laws protect Emotional Support Animals?

 If you meet the criteria for ESA qualification under the FHA, you are entitled to live with your emotional support animal free of charge and deposits, even if your building doesn’t allow pets.
 The FHA also prevents housing providers from imposing breed and weight restrictions on your ESA.

-Meanwhile, psychiatric service dogs (PSDs) are still allowed to fly on planes, free of charge.
+Meanwhile, psychiatric service dogs (PSDs) are still allowed to fly on planes free of charge.
 A PSD is a type of service dog that performs tasks relating to an owner’s psychological or intellectual disability.
 Under the ADA and ACAA, PSDs have the same rights as service dogs that perform tasks for the physically disabled.
 To learn more about how to fly with a psychiatric service dog, please click on this link for a complete guide.

-How Do I Make My Pet Into a Legitimate Emotional Support Animal?
+How do I make my pet into a legitimate Emotional Support Animal?

 To qualify for an emotional support animal, you need to obtain an ESA letter from a licensed healthcare professional, such as a therapist.
-The licensed healthcare professional will assess whether you have a qualifying condition and whether an ESA would help improve symptoms of your condition.
+The licensed healthcare professional will assess whether you have a qualifying condition and whether an ESA would help improve the symptoms of your condition.
 Any licensed healthcare professional can issue an ESA letter, but many are not aware of the benefits of ESAs or familiar with how to write an ESA letter.

-If your current health care provider is unfamiliar with ESAs (or is unwilling to issue an ESA letter), or if you don’t have anyone you’re currently seeing, ESA Doctors can help.
+If your current healthcare provider is unfamiliar with ESAs (or is unwilling to issue an ESA letter), or if you don’t have anyone you’re currently seeing, ESA Doctors can help.
 ESA Doctors is a caring and reputable service that has operated since 2015 and can connect you to a licensed ESA specialist.
 Just click on the link below to get started.